intel/scikit-learn-intelex/doc/daal4py/model-builders.rst

 Limitations
 ------------------
-Model Buildes does support only base inference with prediction and probabilities prediction at this point and functioanlity will be extended going forward.
+Model Builders support only base inference with prediction and probabilities prediction.
+The functionality is to be extended.
-This means thet there are following limitations exist:
+Therefore, there are following limitations:
-- Categorical features are not supported for conversion and prediction
+- The categorical features are not supported for conversion and prediction.
-- Multioutput models are not supported for conversion and prediction
+- The multioutput models are not supported for conversion and prediction.
-- Tree SHAP calculations are not supported
+- The tree SHAP calculations are not supported.

 Examples